MilesMoran/MilesMoran.github.io/index.md

 <h1 id="About">About</h1>

-I'm a Las Vegas native and currently a PhD Student in the Statistics Department at Oregon State University.
+I'm a Las Vegas native and currently pursuing a PhD in Statistics at Oregon State University.
 Previously, I studied at the University of Nevada, Reno, where I earned a BS in Applied Mathematics.

 * * *